name: browserbase

 Templates

-bb templates list
+browse templates list

-bb templates list --language python
+browse templates clone amazon-product-scraping --language python ./my-scraper

-bb templates clone form-filling --language typescript
+browse templates clone dynamic-form-filling ./form-bot --language typescript

 Safety Notes